donderjoekel/Mangarr/README.md

 # Planned

 - Implement of the toolbar where it is needed
+- Configuration for base url
+- Configuration for conversion options
+- Configuring root folders of manga after requesting
 - Proper mobile support
 - Migrating between sources
 - More (and working) settings